Perturbation analysis of a class of composite optimization problems: SOSC, SSOSC and constraint qualification conditions

 \section{SOSC, SSOSC and constraint qualification conditions}

-In this section, we introduce the SOSC, SSOSC and constraint qualification conditions for the general composite optimization problem $(P)$.
-Let $(\bar{x},\bar{c})$ be an optimal solution of problem (\ref{general-prob-equivalent}) with $(\bar{\mu},-1)$ being the corresponding dual solution and $\mathcal{K}:=\operatorname{epi}g$.
-Suppose that the following Robinson constraint qualification (RCQ) holds at $(\bar{x},\bar{c})$, i.e.,
+In this section, we introduce SOSC, SSOSC and constraint qualification conditions for the general composite optimization problem $(P)$.
+Let $(\bar{x},\bar{c})$ be an optimal solution of problem \eqref{general-prob-equivalent} with $(\bar{\mu},-1)$ being the corresponding Lagrange multiplier and $\mathcal{K}:=\operatorname{epi}g$.
+Suppose that the following Robinson constraint qualification (RCQ) for problem \eqref{general-prob-equivalent} holds at $(\bar{x},\bar{c})$, i.e.,